MADE - TO - MEASURE

 CHECKLIST & TIPS

-✔ Wear tight-fitting clothing such as leggings and a tank top, or just your undergarments, rather than loose-fitting or thick clothing.
+✔ Wear tight-fitting clothing such as leggings and a tank top, or simply your undergarments, to ensure precise measurements.
+If you wear a supportive padded bra, please let us know the thickness of the padding.

-✔ Wear your best-fitting undergarments (such as butt and hip pads, bodysuit shapewear, bra, etc) when measuring.
-This is the most important.
+✔ If you plan to wear supportive undergarments such as butt and hip pads, bodysuit shapewear, or a bra, please wear them when measuring.

-✔ Wear your wedding shoes/ high heels or a pair of the same height.
+✔ Wear your wedding shoes or high heels, or at least a pair of shoes with the same height.

-✔ Do not pull the tape measure too tight.
-The measuring tape should fit as loosely around your body as possible without falling.
+✔ Do not pull the tape measure too tightly; it should fit as loosely around your body as possible without falling.

 1. Shoulder to floor

-Stand upright and measure from the midpoint of your shoulder straight down the floor (or where you'd like the hem to be).
-Tip: Make sure to wear your wedding shoes/ heels when measuring.
+Stand upright and measure from the midpoint of your shoulder straight down to the floor or desired hemline.
+Tip: Wear your wedding shoes/heels while measuring to ensure accuracy.

 2. Waist to floor

-Firstly, locate your waist with a thin strip (or ribbon), then measure from there down to the floor.
-It is often easiest to measure at the side of your body.
+Begin by finding your natural waistline using a thin strip or ribbon.
+Then, measure from the waistline straight down to the floor.
+It's recommended to measure from the side of your body for accuracy.

 3. Train length

-If you have a specifically required length of the dress train, measure from the waistline to the end of the floor where you want the train to end.
+If you require a specific length for the dress train, measure from the waistline to where you want the train to end on the floor.
+If you want the train to be the original design length, skip this.

 5. High hips

-Hold the measuring tape parallel to the floor, circle it around the widest part of the hips (below your hip bones), crossing behind the buttocks.
+Hold the measuring tape parallel to the floor and wrap it around the widest part of your hips, which is typically below your hip bones and across the fullest part of your buttocks.

 7A.
 Upper bust